teacupwoozy/ExcelDataCleaningTips/README.md

 In this sample, E2 is the cell we're searching in for the string "District."
 Not an exact match; E2 can contain other letters/numbers.

+### Hacking Medians in Pivot Tables
+#### To get medians into a pivot table
+`{=MEDIAN(IF($B$2:$B$31=B2,$C$2:$C$31))}`
+To get curly brackets, press Ctrl + Shift + Enter at end of formula.
+This tells Excel that this is an array.
+This is key.
+This forumal is saying look in the range B2 - B31 and if you find a match to B2 then use the corresponding cell in C2 - C31.
+Then, in your pivot table add your median column and change the value field settings to Average.